These low carb hazelnut creams are filling, nutty, creamy, and delicious! Sugar free, LCHF, and keto recipe.

 The following post contains affiliate links, which means that at no extra cost to you I can make a tiny bit of money to help support this blog.
 Thank you!.

-I’m a huge fan of Bob’s Red Mill products.
-I recently tried out their low carb bread mix, and this week I’m using their hazelnut meal in this gorgeous low carb dessert recipe.
-If you’re following a low carb high fat diet this is particularly suitable for you!
+I love hazelnut meal and it works perfectly in this gorgeous low carb dessert recipe.
+It's not about bold punchy flavors; the finished dish is subtle, and very creamy!
+If you're following a low carb high fat diet, this recipe is particularly suitable for you!

-In a stand mixer, whisk two eggs until smooth, then add heavy cream, vanilla extract and sweetener.
-I use Splenda but feel free to substitute your preferred low carb sweetener and adjust the net carb amount accordingly.
+In a stand mixer, whisk two eggs until smooth, then add heavy cream, vanilla extract and low carb sweetener (I recommend Lakanto or granular Swerve).
+Stir in the hazelnut meal.

 Place a lid over the pan and cook at a low simmer for 30-40 minutes until the hazelnut creams have set.
 Don't heat them too quickly otherwise the mixture might curdle!
 When cooked, remove the ramekins from the water and leave to cool.